 - There may be more than one liable party.
-In Florida, if a person, business, or entity can be subject to liability if at least 10 percent responsible for causing the accident that led to your serious or permanent injury.
+In Florida, if a person, business, or entity can be subject to liability if found to be at least 1 percent responsible for causing the accident that led to your serious or permanent injury.
 An example of a case where there is more than one liable party is if your accident was caused by a negligent driver who is driving a company truck during the scope of his or her normal employer and who has an extensive history of driving infractions.
 In this case, both the driver and the company the driver works for may be found liable for your injuries.

 - Florida’s pure comparative negligence rule means that even if you are partially responsible for the accident that caused your injuries, you still may file a claim against liable parties.
 However, your award will be reduced by the percentage of responsibility you bear.
 For example, if the court determines that you are 20 percent responsible for the accident, your award will be reduced by 20 percent.

 - Will your lawsuit be filed in time to meet the state’s statute of limitations?
 In Florida, the time limit for filing a personal injury lawsuit is four years from the date of the injury.

 - What were your damages and how much should you ask for?
 The amount of compensation you may seek is based on the costs of your economic damages, such as medical bills and lost wages as well as your general damages, which include impacts to your quality of life such as pain and suffering or emotional distress.
 If the negligent or reckless actions that led to your injuries were particularly egregious, punitive damages may also be added to your claim.
 When filing a personal injury claim in Florida, you may only receive punitive damages that are three times the amount of compensatory damages or up to $500,000, whichever is greater.

 Types Of Accidents Involved In Personal Injury Cases